xiaolongw1223/Knowledge-driven-stochastic-modeling/examples/README.md

 **Results**

 The model files exceed the size limit for GitHub, so please download the package and reproduce the results locally.
 Here we provide a quick example.
 The mean and standard deviation models shown below demonstrate the goodness of fit with the drillhole.
 However, the resulting models cannot match with outcrop contacts ([Wei et al., 2024](https://library.seg.org/doi/abs/10.1190/GEM2024-091.1)).
-We thus impose both drillholes and outcrops serving as constraints in the Case 2.
+We thus impose both drillholes and outcrops serving as constraints in Case 2.

 <img src="../docs/images/case_1.png" width=50% align="middle">

 ## Case 2: 3D stochastic modeling constrained by drillholes and outcrops

+**Data overview**

+The data is the same as in Case 1.

+**Input files**

+We only clarify the files that differ from Case 1.

+- "drillholes_coordinate.txt": X and Y location of drillholes, used for visualization only, not involved in the modeling.

+- "outcrops.txt": lithological information from surface outcrop contacts where 1, 0, and 0.5 indicate the intrusion, non-intrusion, and contact points, respectively.

+**Results**

 ## Case 3: 2D stochastic modeling constrained by drillholes and a geological sketch